This is a DIY project guide or you can order a ready to go camera from us that’s pre-programmed.

 If you’re banding birds and using nets, you can setup cameras pointing at the nets and check them every few minutes reducing “in the net” time for the birds.

-If you’re filming wildlife having these cameras can really up your game.
+For those who are filming wildlife having these cameras can really up your game.
 You’ll know when an animal is approaching giving you more time to get ready.

 Don’t forget to sign up for our newsletter as we release the long range articles.

-An Example ESP32-cam Project
+An Example DIY wireless camera Project

 In the photo above (I still need to solder the battery terminal wire as well as the power supply wires from the step up).

 Step One Drilling the Holes in the Case